Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 Worldwide, there are over 1.5 billion vegetarians, of which 75 million are vegetarians by choice and around 88 million vegans in the world.

-According to the latest study of Statista, 6% of the population is Vegetarian and 4% vegan in the US, which is approximately 20.2 million and 13.46 million people, respectively, and the total population is 336.67 million.
+6% of the population is Vegetarian and 4% vegan in the US, which is approximately 20.2 million and 13.46 million people, respectively, and the total population is 336.67 million.
 (Statista)

 People have been choosing to live a vegetarian lifestyle for many centuries.
 Monks and other spiritual leaders have often lived without eating meat or partaking in animal slaughter.
 In our modern world, some people have changed to vegetarianism for dietary preferences, health benefits, and more. (source)

-American women prefer a vegetarian lifestyle, and 79% of vegans are women, which indicates that women are more predisposed toward vegetarian diets. (source)
+American women prefer a vegetarian lifestyle, and 5% of vegans are women, which indicates that women are more predisposed toward vegetarian diets. (source)

 54% of US Citizens Eat Vegetarian Food When They Dine Out (VRG)

-Surprisingly, more people who aren’t vegetarian in their day-to-day lifestyles are ordering vegetarian food when they eat out, to the tune of 54% of Americans.
+Surprisingly, more people who aren’t vegetarians in their day-to-day lifestyles are ordering vegetarian food when they eat out, to the tune of 54% of Americans.
 Just think of those yummy, refried bean tacos you order. (source)

 Due to its Tamil and Hindu religious convictions, India has a higher-than-average share of the vegetarian market.
 Additionally, India is an impoverished country, so many of the population can’t afford meat and rely on plant-based foods.
 India scoops the mash with 13% of the vegan diet market share.